ampproject/amp-by-example/README.md

 #AMP by Example

-[AMP by Example](http://ampbyexample.com/) gives you a hands-on introduction to Accelerated Mobile Pages based on code and live samples.
+[ampbyexample.com](http://ampbyexample.com/) gives you a hands-on introduction to Accelerated Mobile Pages based on code and live samples.
 Learn how to create websites with AMP and how to effectively make use of the different AMP components.

 ![Screenshot](src/img/abe_preview.png)